felisaav/interview_guru/README.md

 5. Access the application through the provided URL.

 ## Contributing
+This project was part of NLP course in ie University, Master of Business Analytics and Big Data program.
+This project was developed by @
 Contributions to AI Interview Guru are welcome!
 If you have suggestions for new features, improvements, or bug fixes, please submit a pull request or open an issue on GitHub.

 ## License